caesarnine/binsmith/README.md

 # Binsmith

-Binsmith is a toolkit-focused agent that runs inside Lattis.
-It solves problems by creating reusable, composable CLIs that persist across sessions.
+An AI agent that works by running shell commands and writing reusable, composable CLIs.

-The `binsmith` CLI is a thin wrapper around `lattis` that sets the default agent and passes through all Lattis commands and flags.
+Tools it creates persist across sessions.

 ## The idea